opendatainitiative/opendatainitiative.github.io/participation.md

 * Annual $25K

 ### Benefits:
-* Logo on on website
+* Logo on on website under the Community Corporate Sponsorship section
 * User Story and/or profile on the ODI website
 * Early access to event sponsorship, before non-annual sponsors
 * Access to ODI corporate badge for marketing purposes